MithamoMorgan/MY_PORTFOLIO_/README.md

 ### Project Overview

 This project aims to predict the likelihood of a person developing diabetes based on various medical parameters.
-It uses historical data to train a machine learning model that can predict diabetes based on factors like age, glucose levels, BMI & others.
+It uses historical data to train a machine learning model that can predict diabetes based on factors like age, glucose levels, BMI, HbA1c & others.

 The primary focus of this project was to demonstrate how machine learning algorithms (specifically XGBoost) can be used to make predictions in healthcare applications.